scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** 24 hours

 For the duration of the spell a creature is undetectable by most forms of magic.
 Any spell of 4th level or below that grants sight does not see this creature, and locate spells of a similar level fail to find them.
-When using spells of 5th level or higher, such as _Scrying_, roll 4 superior die against the spellcasting roll, staying undetectable on success.
+When using spells of 5th level or higher, such as _Scrying_, roll your spellcasting roll against the _Scrying_ spellcasting roll, staying undetectable on success.

 You may target an additional creature for every level above 4th.